Anoplotrupes stercorosus: Biology

 Adults can be encountered from June through the following spring.

-These dung beetles feed on feces, rotting fungi and tree sap.
-In spring they lay eggs in chambers at the end of a corridor dug in the soil that is approximately 70–80 cm long, in which feces of herbivorous and omnivorous animals are placed to feed the larvae.
+In spring they lay eggs in chambers at the end of a corridor dug in the soil that is approximately 70–80 cm long, in which dead plant matter or feces of herbivorous and omnivorous animals are placed to feed the larvae.

+The larvae overwinter and pupate in spring, requiring a year to complete the whole process.

+Adult dung beetles feed on feces and carrion.
 They may also feed on litter mold, decomposing fungi and Phallus impudicus.
-The larvae overwinter and pupate in spring, requiring a year to complete the whole process.